Peter J. Vermij, MSc. (*1962),

-Strategic communications advisor at Bird’s Eye Communications (Amsterdam); Bird’s Eye Communications is a small consultancy firm owned by me.
+Strategic communications advisor at Bird’s Eye Communications (Amsterdam); Bird’s Eye Communications is a small consultancy firm founded and owned by me.
 Projects include all sorts of communication services such as building (web) communication and media strategies, crisis communication and -preparation, media training and funding proposals.
 Clients come from industry, government and civil society, sometimes brought together in multi-stakeholder groups.
-The portfolio includes joint ventures with other consultancies.
+The portfolio includes some joint ventures with other consultancies.

 International accounts include(d):

 - Society for Worldwide Interbank Financial Telecommunication (Brussels)

 - Roundtable on Sustainable Palm Oil (Kuala Lumpur, Malaysia)